Student Eligibility for the Edwards Scholarship

 - Applicants must have a high school diploma or GED prior to the start of their first semester in college.
 Students can apply to be first-time recipients while they are in high school or college.
 High school applicants receive priority.

 - Colleges and universities attended must be regionally accredited and offer recognized degrees.

 - Students can receive the Edwards Scholarship for four years of undergraduate education.
 The trustees can allow additional time when special circumstances merit an extension.

 - Applicants must have a grade point average of 2.0 on a 4-point scale or the equivalent on another scale.

 - The trustees reserve the right to withdraw a scholarship at any time if a student’s record or actions prove to be unworthy of a recipient.

-Note: Relatives of Trustees and employees of the Fund and relatives of major donors to the Fund cannot receive the Edwards Scholarship.
+Note: Relatives of Trustees, employees of the Fund and major donors to the Fund cannot receive the Edwards Scholarship.

 College Financial Aid Policies

 Edwards Scholarships must benefit the students who receive them.